Supported by Stimuleringsfonds Creatieve Industrie as part of the "Regeling Experiment"

 Note: The form is anonymous but requires Google account login to prevent spam.
 There's an optional name/email field if you'd like to stay up to date.

 Help me out!
 Your feedback contributes to help me get better results on immersive audio techniques in psychological horror games, but has potential for other use cases as well.
-Results will be published in a comprehensive blog post on August 1st, 2025.
+Results will be shared soon in a comprehensive blog post.

 💡 Help & Information